hpehl/dockerfiles/monitor/README.md

 ### Monitor

 The monitoring is done using InfluxDB.
-The docker image `hpehl/metrics-monitor` starts InfluxDB and a pre-poluated  [Grafana](http://grafana.org/) dashboard containing metrics for the monitored resources.
+The docker image `hpehl/metrics-monitor` starts an InfluxDB instance and a [Grafana](http://grafana.org/) dashboard with metrics for the monitored resources.

 ### JMeter